-One thing that is not entirely clear to travellers who have never been is whether or not you need to speak Spanish in Mexico.
+One thing that is not entirely clear to travelers who have never been to Mexico is whether or not you need to speak Spanish in Mexico.

 Considering its proximity to the United States, one might expect that everyone here will be able to handle themselves in English.